R-Type II: Ports

 R-Type II did not receive any home console ports until 1998, after it had become a retro game; R-Type II for the PC Engine is actually the second half of the original R-Type, while Super R-Type, released in 1991 for the Super Nintendo Entertainment System, is only a semi-port of R-Type II.
 About half of the levels in Super R-Type were newly created, but some are arranged versions of the levels in R-Type II.
 The game was released for the Wii Virtual Console on January 29, 2008.

 R-Type II for the Amiga is a downgraded though faithful conversion of the original arcade game.
 It was positively received by magazine critics of the time garnering praise for its accuracy.
 It was converted by Arc Developments and the graphics were hand-created pixel-by-pixel by in-house graphic artist Jon Harrison.
 It is missing all the new weapons (search laser, shotgun laser, scatter bomb) and the helper bits have no firing capability.
 The same goes for the Atari ST version, which misses much gfx and any parallax, but the gameplay and level design remain as faithful to the original as the Amiga version.

 The game was also ported to the Game Boy, but the limitations of the hardware caused the content to be changed considerably.
 The Game Boy version contains only 5 levels, and some of the boss names were changed as well.

 The game is coupled with its forerunner in R-Types, which was released for the PlayStation in 1998.
 This was followed by downloadable releases for the PlayStation Portable and PlayStation 3 over the PlayStation Network.
 R-Types includes a new opening and ending movie animation, along with "R's Library", which documents some of the game's design settings.
 A promotional movie for R-Type Delta is included in this release.

 Tozai Games ported R-Type II, along with the original R-Type, to the Xbox 360's downloadable service Xbox Live Arcade as R-Type Dimensions in 2009.
 It is also playable on the Xbox One via backwards compatibility.
 The title was ported to the PlayStation 3 in 2014.
 Tozai Games returned in 2018 and issued the collection digitally as R-Type Dimensions EX, on Microsoft Windows (via Steam), PlayStation 4, and Nintendo Switch.
 Strictly Limited Games released physical copies of the PlayStation 4 and Switch versions in February 2019.
 These were limited to 2,000 and 3,000 copies respectively.
 Collector's Edition variants were issued which contained a hardcover artbook, dog tags, stickers and cards, once again limited to 1,000 on the PlayStation 4 and 2,000 on the Switch.

 Reception

-The arcade game was successful in Japan, where Game Machine listed R-Type II on their January 1, 1990 issue as being the second most-successful table arcade game at the time.
+The arcade game was successful in Japan, where Game Machine listed it as the second most successful table arcade game of December 1989.

 The arcade game was critically acclaimed.
 Commodore User reviewed the arcade game, giving it an 86% score.